StorageB/custom-command-toggle/README.md

 - Chain multiple commands together to run one at a time using `&&` between commands.
 - By default, commands do not run in a terminal window and will not show any output or error messages.
 Test the full command first by running it in the terminal before adding it to the extension to verify it is correct.
 - To run a command in a terminal window, use `gnome-terminal -- command`.
 Note that by default the GNOME terminal will close after the command is complete, but that can be changed in the terminal preferences if needed.
 - For sudo commands that require a password, use `pkexec` before the command to get a password prompt.
-For example, p`kexec sudo command` will prompt for your password and then run the command.
+For example, `pkexec sudo command` will prompt for your password and then run the command.
 Alternatively, you can use `gnome-terminal -- sudo command` to open a terminal where you can enter your password.

 <br>